-In 2002, the Company signed a 30-year Master Franchise Agreement ("MFA") with Giant Tiger Stores Limited, based in Ottawa, Ontario which grants the Company the exclusive right to open Giant Tiger stores in western Canada.
+The Company has a Master Franchise Agreement (MFA) with Giant Tiger Stores Limited, based in Ottawa, Ontario which grants the Company the exclusive right to open Giant Tiger stores in western Canada, subject to meeting a minimum store opening commitment.
 Under the agreement, Giant Tiger Stores Limited provides product sourcing, merchandising, systems and administration support to the Company's Giant Tiger stores in return for a royalty based on sales.
 The Company is responsible for opening, owning, operating and providing distribution services to the stores.
-As at January 31, 2016, the Company owns 34 Giant Tiger stores.
+As at January 31, 2017, the Company owns 37 Giant Tiger stores and is in compliance with the minimum store opening commitment.
+The agreement expires July 31, 2040.